statechannels/website/server/docs/getting-started.md

 }
 ```

-This completes the first move in the game.
-Now we wait for the bot to receive the state in COMMITTING_NUM stage and move it into REVEALING
+This completes the first action of the game.
+Now we wait for the bot to receive the state in COMMITTING_NUM stage and apply the COMMIT_TO_NUM action, taking the game stage into REVEALING.

 ----------